lino-framework/lino/docs/dev/gfks.rst

 Django's original app.
 Lino's version gives you additional
 functionality:

-- the :class:`Controllable <lino.modlib.contenttypes.mixins,Controllable>`
+- the :class:`Controllable <lino.modlib.gfks.mixins.Controllable>`
   model mixin
-- the :class:`BrokenGFKs :<lino.modlib.contenttypes.models.BrokenGFKs>` table
+- the :class:`BrokenGFKs <lino.modlib.gfks.models.BrokenGFKs>` table

 In Lino you can configure the cascading behaviour *from the model which defines the GFK*, either by using the